Can I fly someplace on an overnight trip?

 Why do you place limits on the membership number?

 Club policy and requirements of our insurer limit the number of active shareholders to 15 per aircraft.
 The board of directors has set a limit lower to insure good aircraft availability for current members.
-See the Waiting List for details.
+See the Waiting List for details on the list, and the Fleet Usage and Availability Statistics for statistics of how available our aircraft are!

 How does Tach-time relate to Hobbs-time?